-If you ask parents of young kids what their biggest parenting challenge is, 90% of them will respond with something related to their toddler’s behavior.
+If you ask parents of young kids what their biggest parenting challenge is, 90% of them will respond with something related to their child’s behavior.

 Top answers are: the tantrums, the screaming, the hitting/biting/pinching, running off, fighting diaper changes, or refusing to just go the f#ck to sleep.